becamorin20/Group-16/docs/final.md

 ### Markov Decison Process (MDP)

 ### Algorithm
 We now show the algorithm we use to learn the parameters for our Q approximation.
-A full description of the algorithm can be found in Sutton and Barto's _Reinforcement Learning: An Introduction_: Chapter 8.
+A full description of the algorithm can be found in Sutton and Barto's _Reinforcement Learning: An Introduction_, Chapter 8.
 One key thing to note is that $$\epsilon$$ and $$\alpha$$ are monotonically decreasing functions of $$k$$.
 <div align="center"><img src="//raw.githubusercontent.com/becamorin20/Zombie-Maze-Land/master/docs/images/alg4.png" width="500"></div>
 Figure 6: An online linear, gradient descent Q-learning algorithm for approximating Q(s,a) with eligibility tracing and an $$\epsilon -$$greedy exploration.